monero-ecosystem/monero-GUI-guide/monero-GUI-guide.md

 The `Settings` tab provides tools for customizing configuration options.

 **(1) Close wallet:** Close your wallet and restart wallet creation wizard.
 **(2) Create view only wallet:** Create a view-only version of the current wallet.
 You will be prompted for a file name and password for encryption.
+See the [How to make a view-only wallet](https://getmonero.org/resources/user-guides/view_only.html) guide on getmonero.org
 **(3) Rescan wallet balance:** Make a complete rescan of your spent outputs.
 **(4) Change password:** Change the password of your wallet.
 **(5) Local Node:** Use a local node, download the blockchain.
 You may use a bootstrap node until your blockchain syncs.